A Fan Theory About Home Alone‘s Old Man Marley & the Film’s Christmas Carol Overtones

 While Home Alone is indeed better than I remember it, that’s not what I’m writing about today.

 I have come not to review Home Alone, but to theorize about it.
-And, specifically, the role played by Old Man Marley.
+And, specifically, the central role of Old Man Marley in Home Alone .

 The Previous Home Alone Fan Theories Worth Mentioning